Zane-/Zane-.github.io/docs/lessons/lesson_1/lesson_1_2.md

 You should now be able to create and modify repos using Github and `git`.
 I left out a lot of details, so feel free to search for documentation online if you run into any problems or want to learn more.

 From now on, I encourage you to store any files you work on throughout lessons in a repository on Github, as it will enable me to see them and help if needed, and it is a great way to copy projects between computers.

+Continue on to [Lesson 1.3: Enhancing the Command Line](lesson_1_3.md) to improve your command line setup.